How Three Exhibit Companies Changed Their Businesses

 Exhibit Companies Changing their Business ModelBottomline Displays

-About a year before COVID, Bottomline Displays was purchased.
+About six months before COVID, Bottomline Displays was purchased.
 The new owner had a solid business background, but no experience in the exhibit industry.
 At the time, Bottomline sold mostly mid-line exhibits from several recognized large manufacturers.
-That changed when the focus shifted from trade show marketing to display sales.
+That changed when the focus shifted from consultation and service to sales… any sales.
 When you are fighting to save your new business, selling anything is what matters most.

-What was a necessity became a business model, even as the economy improved.
+What was a necessity at the time became a business model, even as the economy improved after the pandemic.
 The owner and his team pushed to close every sale within 20-30 minutes, which meant selling on price, not on the customer’s trade show marketing requirements.
 It became a habit, learned year after year.

 Moving Upstream